10ap17/ERC20-Token/README.md

 ## <a name="about"></a>About
 This repository contains a simple project demonstrating the implementation of an ERC-20 token on the Ethereum blockchain.
 The ERC-20 token standard defines a common set of rules and functionalities that any token on the Ethereum network should adhere to, enabling seamless interaction between tokens and applications.

-ERC-20 is the most widely adopted token standard on Ethereum, facilitating interoperability between different tokens and platforms.
+ERC-20 is the most widely adopted token standard on Ethereum, which is defined by Ethereum Improvement Proposal 20 (EIP-20), facilitating interoperability between different tokens and platforms.
 This standard ensures that all ERC-20 tokens follow a consistent and predictable behavior, making them easy to integrate into various wallets, exchanges, and decentralized applications (dApps).